-Driver fatigue is responsible for an estimated 100,000 motor vehicle accidents and 1,550 deaths each year, according to the National Highway Traffic Safety Administration.
+Some researchers, though, believe the numbers are actually much higher.
 Since drowsiness is the brain's last step before falling asleep, driving while drowsy can -- and often does -- lead to disaster.
 Caffeine and other stimulants cannot overcome the effects of severe sleep deprivation.

 The National Sleep Foundation says you are probably too drowsy to drive safely if you: